Proofread Your Nonfiction Book with These Proofreading Tips for Authors

 Proofreading is a surface-level reading and quality-check of already-edited text.
 It takes place after the designer has prepared the text for publication.

-Proofreaders ensure that the layout and formatting are correct and consistent and identify typos and errors of spelling, punctuation, and grammar that slipped past the author, editor, and designer.
+Proofreaders ensure that the layout and formatting is correct and consistent and identify typos and errors of spelling, punctuation, and grammar that the author, editor, and designer somehow missed.

 Proofreading vs. copyediting